cotes2020/jekyll-theme-chirpy/_posts/2019-11-18-create-automatic-build-pipeline-for-net-core.md

 date: 2019-11-18T16:15:30+01:00
 author: Wolfgang Ofner
 categories: [DevOps]
-tags: [.net core, ASP.NET Core MVC, ASP.NET MVC, Azure Devops, Azure Devops Services Continous Integration]
+tags: [NET Core, ASP.NET Core MVC, ASP.NET MVC, Azure Devops, Azure Devops Services Continous Integration]
 ---
 Automated build processes should be a no-brainer nowadays but unfortunately, I still come across quite many projects which do their builds manually.
 In today&#8217;s post, I want to give an introduction to setting up an automated build pipeline for a .net and .net core application with Microsoft&#8217;s Azure DevOps Server.
 The DevOps Server is the on-premise version of Azure DevOps Services, but they are so similar that its negligible which one you use for this demo.
 I will use Azure DevOps Services.
 You can create a free account <a href="https://azure.microsoft.com/en-us/services/devops/" target="_blank" rel="noopener noreferrer">here</a>.